 by Dr. James Grace, OSMS orthopedic surgeon and owner

 Green Bay native and board-certified orthopedic surgeon Dr. James Grace has been serving OSMS patients for over 30 years.
 He is an expert in orthopedic conditions and treatments and has performed thousands of joint replacement surgeries over the years.

-Dr. Grace performs surgeries at Bellin Orthopedic Surgery Center, Bellin Hospital and St. Vincent Hospital.
+Dr. Grace performs surgeries at Orthopedic Surgery Center of Green Bay, Bellin Hospital and St. Vincent Hospital.

 Over the years, total joint replacements have grown in popularity due to technological advancements, high success rates, the baby boomer population getting older, younger individuals living active lifestyles, among other factors.